Crudité Platter

 • Red and Green Bell Peppers

-Place the small dip bowl in the bottom corner of the round platter.
+2. Start with the dip: Place your dip bowl in one corner of the platter.

 • Hummus